Brents-Github/kickstarter-analysis/README.md

 ### Analysis of Outcomes Based on Launch Date
 Based on the analysis of the outcomes based on Launch date, we can see that most successful Kickstarter campaigns are launched in May and June, before trailing of towards the end of the year, with a small spike in October.
 We can see that the failed campaigns curve is much flatter, however it does have a similar spike in October.
 We need to look at another factor for trends.
 ### Analysis of Outcomes Based on Goals
-We can see that at up to a goal of approximately $5000 over 70% of campaigns are successful, and then it starts to drop of pretty dramatically from there, until we hit the $35,000 to $45,000 threshold where successful spike back to 66.7% success before dropping off again.
+We can see that at up to a goal of approximately $5000 over 70% of campaigns are successful, and then it starts to drop off dramatically from there, until we hit the $35,000 to $45,000 threshold where successful spike back to 66.7% success before dropping off again.
 This is, however, a much smaller group of only 9 campaign launches in the $35-45k range, versus a total of 529 campaign launches under $5000 so perhaps we should not put too much weight behind this spike in data.
 Interestingly, the failed outcomes curve is a mirror image of the successful curve, and there are 0 cancelled campaigns in this dataset.
 ### Challenges and Difficulties Encountered
 During the analysis, the biggest challenge I came across was using the COUNTIFS function.
 The information provided was a great start, however when needed to add the range of funding goals (eg 1000-4999, 5000-9999) I had to do some of my own research and experimentation.
 After some time, I was successful.
 I had trouble trying to figure out where to put the upper limit, and I eventually figured out the upper limit had to be it's own argument.
 Having to manually complete the Outcomes based on Goals chart was good practice and helped re-enforce the learning.

-Here is a screenchot of my code:
+Here is a screenshot of my code:

 ![This is an image](https://github.com/Brents-Github/kickstarter-analysis/blob/main/Countifs_screen_shot.png)

 ## Results